Remembering the 2004 Bicentenary Celebration of the Birth of the Fulani Caliphate of Northern Nigeria.

 The awakened among us have been watching and studying this evil plan for so long and now we are doubly convinced that the above brief expositions are the hidden truth of the matter concerning Farmers and Herdsmen clashes.
 We must not allow this evil plan to be fulfilled in our lifetime.
 That is why we are raising the awareness now and we hope every thinking so-called Nigerian will wake up and reflect on the next steps to take to stop the malevolent plans and macabre designs over you by the alien enemies among us.

 The Fulani as an ethnic group are different in ethical orientation when compared to other human beings.
-We must understand this simple truth in other to accept that the Fulani do not think humanely like others do.
+We must understand this simple truth in order to accept that the Fulani do not think humanely like others do.
 The natural gift of love, compassion and kindness found in most human beings are the missing links in the culture of the Fulani ethnic group.
 Pulaku as a Fulani cultural ideology nurtures hardness of heart among the male children.
 “It’s rare to see a young Fulani without a well-sharpened machete at his side”.

 As a matter of urgency, Nigerians need to recall the history of the Fulani Ethnic group in Nigeria since 1804 in order to understand what is really going on all over the country in our time.